tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 The steps that may be followed are:
 - defining new aggregates and eventually creating upgraded versions of current aggregates
-- moving models ownership from old aggregates to new aggregates (or to updated versions of the same aggregates which is the same)
+- moving model ownership from old aggregates to new aggregates (or to updated versions of the same aggregates which is the same)
 - creating an upgraded version of the application service layer using the new set of aggregates
 - applying the equivalent tests of the previous service layer to the new one.